GungnirIncarnate/PalSchema-Mod-Store/README.md

 └── README.md              # This file
 ```

+## 🏠 Local Development Setup

+This repository is optimized for both automated mod distribution and local development:

+### Git Ignore Configuration
+The repository uses a smart `.gitignore` setup that:
+- **Excludes** the `mods/` directory from local sync to avoid downloading hundreds of mod files
+- **Preserves** `mods/ExampleMod/` as a reference for proper mod structure
+- **Maintains** all GitHub automation functionality for manifest generation and validation

+### For Contributors
+When you clone this repository locally, you won't download all the mod files, making the repository lightweight.
+The automation still works perfectly on GitHub, processing mods and updating the manifest automatically.

+If you need to work with specific mods locally:
+1. Remove the mod from `.gitignore` temporarily
+2. Pull the specific mod files you need
+3. Add the mod back to `.gitignore` when done

+This approach keeps local development fast while maintaining full functionality for users accessing mods through the manifest API.

 ## 📦 Adding a New Mod

 1. Create a new directory in `mods/` with your mod name